 These return flow alternatives do not have any discharge to Underwood Creek.
-Consequently, any impacts to Underwood Creek are insignificant.
+Consequently, there are no impacts to Underwood Creek.

 Deep and Shallow Aquifers, and Shallow Aquifer and Fox River Alluvium Water Supplies The groundwater supply alternatives do not affect the Root River.
 Consequently, there are no impacts to the Root River under these alternatives.